FourjsGenero/tool_fglstrmg/README.md

 ## Description

-This tool handles localized strings translation with a database.
+This Genero tool handles localized strings translation with a database.
 You can import strings, search, group and translate to several languages, then produce .str string files from the database content.